sassoftware/vscode-sas-extension/README.md

    1.4 Paste the authorization code in VS Code where indicated at the top of the screen.

+3. For a secure connection to SAS 9.4 remote we use the supplied private key to authenticate to the remote server via SSH.
-2. VS Code connects to SAS Viya and runs the code.
+4. VS Code connects to SAS and runs the code.
-3. The results are displayed in the application.
+5. The results are displayed in the application.
-4. The SAS output log and error information are displayed in the applicaiton.
+6. The SAS output log and error information are displayed in the applicaiton.

 **Note:** You do not need a new authorization code for every command you run.
 The connection will persist and you can run more commands using the same connection.